 You can catch more of the interview with Dean and Tom this weekend on America’s Wealth Management Show as they will be talking Social Security on this weekend’s episode.
 They’ll also be diving into the myths surrounding Social Security, how claiming at certain times could mean a difference in the benefit amount, and how closely related Social Security and taxes really are.
 Tune in this Saturday, August 18th from 11:00am to Noon on 98.1FM KMBZ!

 If you have questions about Social Security and how it fits into your retirement plan, we’re happy to help.
 Barber Financial Group provides a free no-obligation Social Security Analysis where we sit down and discuss all of the options you have in claiming your Social Security and how it relates to the rest of your financial plan.
-Fill out the form below or give us a call at 913-393-1000 to get your Social Security Analysis.
+Schedule a complimentary consultation below or give us a call at 913-393-1000.

 Investment advisory services offered through Barber Financial Group, Inc., an SEC Registered Investment Adviser.